Non-real zeros of derivatives of meromorphic functions: Introduction

 Without the condition that $f$ has only simple poles, there are further examples for which $f$, $f'$ and $f''$ have only real zeros and poles, such as $(2+\tan z)^2$ (see \cite{toppilahsw}), as well as a substantial collection whose existence is established by Theorem 5 of \cite{Hin4}.
 While Conjecture \ref{conhsw} appears to be difficult to resolve in general, results proved in \cite{HSW,HinRos}, and refined further in \cite{Laams09,ankara,nicks}, show in particular that the conjecture is true subject to the additional hypothesis that $f'$ omits some finite value, as is the case for the functions in (\ref{hswform}).

 Theorems \ref{kreinthm} and \ref{f''=0real} below will resolve two further special cases of Conjecture \ref{conhsw}, each of them linked to functions of the form (\ref{hswform}).
-Consider first a real transcendental meromorphic function $f$ in the plane which maps the open upper half-plane $H^+$ into itself, from which it follows of course that $f$ also maps the open lower half-plane $H^-$ into itself.
+Consider first a real transcendental meromorphic function $f$ in the plane which maps the open upper half-plane $H^+$ into itself: of course, $f$ also maps the open lower half-plane $H^-$ into itself.
 Such functions $f$ have only real zeros and poles, all necessarily simple, and by a theorem of Chebotarev \cite[Ch.
 VII, p.310, Theorem 2]{Le} they have a representation

 A well known example is $f(z) = \tan z$.
 Conversely, any function $f$ given by an expansion (\ref{krein2}) is real and maps $H^+$ into itself.
 This class is closely linked to the Laguerre-P\'olya class, because if $g \in LP$ then $f = -g'/g$ either is constant or satisfies (\ref{krein2}) (see \cite{Le,SS}).